d2s/Documentation/docs/HowtoUseRsyncOSX.md

 - backup (and restore) local files on Mac to local storage (attached disks)
   - if this is _the only use_ there might be _other tools_ more useful than RsyncOSX

-Make sure you understand the basics how rsync works before using RsyncOSX (and rsync).
+Be sure you understand the basics how rsync works before using RsyncOSX (and rsync).
 ```
 Warning: default parameters for rsync is to synchronize the source and destination.
 A "restore" will delete all files in the source which are not in the destination.